-Please read through these pages carefully for information on requirements and procedures.
-Grants will usually be awarded by the end of April in the year after our grant program ends.
-The deadline for normal processing is midnight Pacific Time on December 15.
+Please read through these pages carefully for information about requirements and procedures.
+Grants are usually awarded by the end of April in the year after any grant program ends.
+Information on possible future grant programs may be found on our Annual Grant Program page.

 For scholarships and flight training grant information please see our Scholarships Page.